SNEKABCA/simplesurvey/readme.md

 * PyQt5 for Python 3 installed.

 Simple Survey should work on any platform that supports PyQt5.
-Currently PySide2 does not expose the QtPositioning API, or that would be supported as an alternative to PyQt5.
+Currently PySide2 does not yet wrap the QtSerialPort API, or that would be supported as an alternative to PyQt5.

 ## How to use
 You'll need an RTK GPS receiver capable of transmitting NMEA sentences by serial or TCP/IP connection to the laptop this program will run on.
 RMC and